jbrinchmann/workshop-physis/README.md

 libraries, [Theano](https://github.com/Theano/Theano) and
 [CNTK](https://github.com/Microsoft/cntk), in addition to TensorFlow).

+In addition, since there was no time to prepare properly, we will look at another example created by John Wu that uses fastai.
+These notebooks can be found at
+[John F. Wu's resources
+site](https://jwuphysics.github.io/resources/).
+We will look at the notebooks from the 2022 Astro Hack Week, but there are many other interesting resources there.

 There are many pages that detail the installation of these packages and what you need for them.
 A good one with a bias towards Windows is [this